 Single-Agent Architectures

-Deliberative architectures take a fundamentally different approach.
-They build internal representations of the world and use these models to plan ahead by predicting consequences of different actions before executing them.
-These systems excel at intelligent, flexible problem-solving.
-They adapt to novel situations and optimize for complex, multi-step goals that require coordination and sequencing of multiple actions.
-However, this sophistication comes at a cost.
-Slower response times result from planning overhead and computationally expensive processing requirements.
-These may not suit real-time applications or resource-constrained environments where immediate response is critical.
+Deliberative architectures take a different approach.
+They build internal models of the world and use these representations to plan ahead by predicting consequences before executing actions that might be costly or irreversible.
+These systems excel at intelligent, flexible problem-solving, adapting to novel situations and optimizing for complex, multi-step goals that require coordination and sequencing of multiple actions across time and systems.

 Multi-Agent Systems (MAS) Architectures